Working in an open-plan office: advantages and disadvantages

 What is an open-plan office?

-An open-plan office is an office space of 400m² or more in which at least 20 employees work at the same time.
-Plenty of space, you could think.
+An open-plan office is an office space of 400 m² or more in which at least 20 employees work at the same time.
+Quite a lot of space, you should think.
 In reality, however, it is often the case that many open-plan offices offer less space than would be possible.

 Due to the installation of plants, telephone boxes and separate office cubicles, open-plan offices are often surprisingly tight.
 Of course, this is also due to the number of employees occupying the office space at the same time.
 In addition, it must also be considered that people need space to move around.
 Not to mention escape routes.